stevana/pipelining-with-disruptor/README.md

 First we'll have a look at how to model pipelines as a transformation of lists.
-The purpose of this is to give us an easy to understand sequential specification of we would like our pipelines to do.
+The purpose of this is to give us an easy to understand sequential specification of what we would like our pipelines to do.

 We'll then give our first parallel implementation of pipelines using "normal" queues.
 The main point here is to recap of the problem with copying data that